asmarcz/deno-manual-export/README.md

 This is my attempt to make Deno Manual available on my Kindle because my eyes are sore.

-It has 20pt font and wraps code block so that they fit on the page.
+It has 20pt font and wraps code blocks so that they fit on the page.

 You can either grap PDF from this repository or compile yourself the latest version.

+You will need pandoc with xelatex.

 ```
 git clone --depth 1 https://github.com/asmarcz/deno-manual-export